premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 > 1 second = the duration of 9,192,631,770 cycles of microwave radiation to be emitted during the transition between two energy levels of a cesium-133 atom

-If you don't understand the above statement, please think, there is a reliable way to measure a time at atomic levels.
+If you don't understand the above statement, please think, there is a reliable way to measure time at atomic levels.

 Time is a theoretical concept, we humans devised to make sense of the sequence of events that happen around us.
 It messes up my mind, when physicists dilate, stretch, and stop this theoretical concept, in their explanations and formulae, as if it's a real thing like gravity or electromagnetism.